 - Amalgam Fillings – Comprised of several metallic elements, amalgam fillings are among the strongest and are usually seen near the back of the mouth where chewing takes place.
 This procedure requires the use of mercury (which is widely considered unhealthy and potentially dangerous).
 As a result, amalgam fillings have largely been abandoned around the world.

 - Composite Fillings – These fillings are also known as filled resins and feature a combination of glass or quartz filler color-matched to your existing teeth.

-- Ceramic Fillings – Ceramic fillings (usually porcelain) are less likely to show stains over time than a composite filling, however, price is often a factor.
+- Ceramic Fillings – Ceramic fillings (usual porcelain) are less likely to show stains over time than a composite filling; however, price is often a factor.
 Ceramic fillings cost more than composite and therefore aren’t always the most practical choice for patients.

 - Glass Ionomer – These fillings are made with a blend of acrylic and glass that release fluoride to help protect your teeth.
-These fillings are less durable and in some cases need to be replaced in as little as five years.
+These filings are less durable and, in some cases, need to be replaced in as little as five years.

 If you or a family member have a tooth or teeth with a cavity or cavities in need of fillings, contact the oral health care experts at Aqua Dental!
 Your teeth are important to you, and as a result, they are important to us!
 We want you to be happy with your teeth and to smile without worry.